SEC takes action against rater Egan-Jones

 The watchdog’s report cited suspicions regarding the accuracy of financial information provided in the subscriber-model firm’s application.
 The report criticized the SEC for approving the application and delaying in starting an inspection of the firm.

-Reporting By Sarah N. Lynch and Karen Freifeld, with additional reporting by Walter Brandimarte; Editing by Karey Wutkowski, Gerald E. McCormick, and Tim Dobbyn
+Reporting By Sarah N. Lynch and Karen Freifeld, with additional reporting by Walter Brandimarte; Editing by Gerald E. McCormick and Tim Dobbyn